sffjunkie/astral/src/doc/index.rst

 Custom Location
 ~~~~~~~~~~~~~~~

-If the location you want is not in the Astral geocoder then you can
+If you only need a single location that is not in the Astral geocoder then you can
 construct a :class:`~astral.Location` and fill in the values, either with a
 tuple on initialization::